mui/mui-x/docs/data/data-grid/server-side-data/index.md

 }
 ```

-Here's how the above mentioned example will look like when implemented with the data source:
+Here's how the above mentioned example would look like when implemented with the data source:

 ```tsx
 const customDataSource: GridDataSource = {